 Watching television is fun, but it can make you sick.
 Being a couch potato can lead to serious health problems, including neck strain, tight hips, and an increased risk of colon cancer and heart disease.
-Fortunately, there are exercises you can do while you’re watching television.
+Fortunately, there are couch potato exercises you can do while you’re watching television.

 Finding time for exercise can be difficult as the average American has a packed daily schedule—sleeping for 6 to 7 hours, commuting to and from work for nearly an hour, working for 8 hours, doing domestic chores for 3.5 hours, and enjoying television for 4.5 hours.
 All of this takes up about 23 to 24 hours per day.
-Fortunately, you can reconfigure some of your television time into a calorie-burning session with the right Mindful tips.
+Fortunately, you can reconfigure some of your television time into a calorie-burning session with the right tips.

 - Commercial break exercises.
 The best way to start exercising is to better utilize the commercial breaks.
 Every hour of television has roughly fifteen minutes worth of commercials.
 Do quick exercise bursts during the commercial breaks.
 For instance, during one break do jumping jacks and during the next commercial break try walking lunges.
 These exercises will get your heart rate up and stretch your legs.